-The curriculum map is a communication tool that visually aligns a program’s student learning outcomes, instructional activities and primary assessment methods.
-It is situated within the broader context of the University and College goals for graduate education.
-It articulates graduate student development from senior learner, to colleague-in-training, to junior colleague (Sprague & Nyquist, 1991).
-The curriculum map provides insight into curricular coherence and content emphasis, and indicates areas of scholarship in the program.
+The curriculum map is a communication tool that visually aligns a program’s educational goals and student learning experiences e.g., courses.
+It provides insight into curricular coherence and content emphasis.
 It offers shared context for all stakeholders to communicate criteria and standards of program excellence, logic of program design, implementation and assessment, and faculty contributions.
 The curriculum map serves as a living document that should be revisited periodically to reflect curricular enhancements or changes in program mission.

 At its best, it serves as a road map for student progression to degree and articulates significant milestones in achieving learning outcomes, such as: